whoami-shubham/online_ide/README.md

 # online IDE

-    This IDE Would work in any linux distribution.Due to cool features of linux building this is fairly easy you just need to familar with basic linux commands. for text editor i have used ace editor library.
+    This IDE Would work in any linux distribution.Due to cool features of linux deploying this is fairly easy you just need to familar with basic linux commands. for text editor i have used ace editor library.
     This IDE support almost all frequently used  programming language. if you want to add any language that is not present in this code